 The north shore Chateau and all concessions operations are closed for the off-season.
 Concessions will reopen in the spring, approximately the first weekend in May.

 Devil's Lake State Park is open every day of the year from 6 a.m. to 11 p.m.
-The Visitor Center is open daily from 8:30 a.m. to 4 p.m., except for Christmas Eve, Christmas day, New Year's Eve and New Year's Day.
+The Visitor Center is open daily from 8:30 a.m. to 4 p.m., except for Christmas Eve, Christmas day, and New Year's Eve.

 Park newspapers and maps are available at the main north and south shore entrance stations.
 Self-pay stations are available for use at five locations in the park.